exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/introduction.md

 # Introduction

 [Arrays][arrays-concept] have built-in [methods][mdn-array-methods] to analyse the contents of the array.
-Many of the built-in functions that analyse the contents of an array, take a function that returns true or false as an argument.
+These methods take a function that returns true or false as an argument.
 Such a function is called [`predicate`][predicate_in_programming].

 The built-in methods are meant to be used _instead of a `for` loop_ or the built-in `forEach` method: